 There was a time just a few years ago when the all-pellet diet was the recommended diet for macaws and other parrots.
 The bird community has since moved on from this trend.
 The fact of the matter is that a pellet diet will not provide the variety that macaws need.
 A pellet diet is a far cry from a diet that relies on what is naturally available in the robust, lush forests of Central America and South America.
 Another issue with the pellet diet is that it prevents macaws from displaying their innate foraging instincts.
 An all-pellet diet almost always leads to boredom.
 This boredom can cause your macaw to exhibit behavioral issues and feather plucking.

 An all-pellet diet also poses some very specific long-term health risks for macaws, because toxicity is a big problem when it comes to pellet diets.
-In addition, the lack of enzymes in synthetic pellets can create some serious issues when it comes to the liver, kidneys and stomach.
+Besides, the lack of enzymes in synthetic pellets can create some serious issues when it comes to the liver, kidneys, and stomach.
 A bird on an all-pellet diet is a bird that’s out of balance.
 Bird Street Bistro’s blends are designed to bring birds back into balance.
 They replicate what a tropical bird would eat in nature using a carefully selected mix of good-for-you ingredients.

 So why have pellets been recommended so often?